sjbrownrigg/discogstagger/README.md

 * invoke to make running tests easier

 discogstagger is also packaging/reusing the MediaFile library from the "beets" project.
-This will be packaged with discogs tagger until MediaFile is split out to its own package.
+This package is already externalized in beets, but we have adopted this package and are therefor providing our own version.

 ## Installation